ThomasGsp/HyperProxmox/doc/md/03-frontend.md

 # Frontend

 ###  Web server
-The frontend is writing in php/html/css/js.
+The frontend is in php/html/css/js.
-You can use every web servers that support theses technologies.
+You can use any web servers supporting theses technologies.
-For this installation, we'll setting up nginx with php-fpm.
+For this installation, we will setting up nginx with php-fpm.

 ``` bash
 apt-get install nginx php-fpm php-curl php-json